-Biodiversity Net Gain For Local Authorities
+Biodiversity Net Gain For Local Planning Authorities

-Find out how Civity and Local Authorities are working together to achieve a sustainable future through Biodiversity Net Gain.
+Find out how Civity and Local Planning Authorities are working together to achieve a sustainable future through Biodiversity Net Gain.

 Of all the organisations that have to work with The Environment Act 2021, the greatest challenge and obligation fall on the local planning authorities for sustainable development.
 Developers and landowners apply the new law to specific projects but local planners must know every aspect of the law and planning policy.
 Civity has an ecology consultant who has followed every stage of the framing and passing of the Act and is, therefore, fully qualified to advise and support local planning authorities.
+For expert guidance on biodiversity net gain, consider consulting a Biodiversity Net Gain Company.

 The Environment Act demands a biodiversity net gain plan that covers the adverse impacts on habitats on the development site and how onsite or offsite Biodiversity Units can offset them.